scipy/scipy.org/www/scipylib/building/linux.rst

 Intel MKL 10.0
 --------------

-The above instructions must be slightly modified to install `NumPy <NumPy>`__ 1.6 with Intel MKL 10.0 on a 64-bit Red Hat 4 system.
+The above instructions must be slightly modified to install NumPy 1.6 with Intel MKL 10.0 on a 64-bit Red Hat 4 system.
 If threading is desired, set

 ``mkl_libs = mkl_intel_lp64, mkl_intel_thread, mkl_core, guide``